WDI-SEA/interview-questions/readme.md

 ## General Questions

 What did you learn yesterday/this week?
-Today my group focused git workflow and managing conflicts from multiple sources.
+Today my group focused git workflow and managing conflicts from multiple sources. // Angular Authentication, Routing, and many other things Angular!

 What excites or interests you about coding?
 I enjoy the problem solving and being able to always learn new languages and technologies, so there’s always something new and exciting to learn.